abtinmU/DATA_LITERACY/README.md

-# ML4102---Data-Literacy-Project
+# ML4102 - Data Literacy Project
-A repo for the project of the course ML4102 - Data Literacy, winter semester of 2025-26
+This repository is for the group project of the course ML4102 - _Data Literacy_, in the winter semester of 2025-26.

+## {put project title here}

+## Group Members
+1. {write group members here}